 Designation for courses taken at the College of Education for fulfillment of Master of Education dual degree requirements.
 Prerequisite: Graduate standing and admission to the College of Education Master of Education program.
+These courses are repeatable when topics vary.

 MED 801HM, 802HM, 803HM, 804HM, 805HM, 806HM Topics in Humanities, Health and Medicine